3D MULA ™

 CPE - CoPolyEster

 chemically resistant and tough material demonstrating good dimensional stability.
 It is a preferred choice for both functional prototypes and mechanical parts.
 While both CPE and CPE+ provide similar performance characteristics, CPE+ provides the added benefit of higher temperature resistance and increased impact strength.

-the additive fabrication directly from a CAD file, without tooling, moulding and machining; 3D printing.
+additive fabrication directly from a CAD file, without the use of tooling, moulding and other traditionally understood machining; 3D printing.

 in the context of additive, this could refer to two-part EPX81 3D printable material.

 an organic compound of the heterocyclic aromatic series characterized by a ring structure composed of one oxygen atom and four carbon atoms.
 The simplest member of the furan family is furan itself, a colourless, volatile, and somewhat toxic liquid that boils at 31.36° C (88.45° F).
 Chemical composition C4H4O.

 In the context of Additive, fast-drying no bake furan is often used as binding agent for sand printing machines, to directly 3D print cores and moulds for sand casting.

 GF - Glass Fibre